broadinstitute/cromshell/developer_docs/publish_release.md

    `python3 -m build`

 4. Publish build using twine.
-The [PYPI Token](https://pypi.org/help/#apitoken) is obtained from your pypi account, your account will need access permission to the cromwell project in pypi (you will have different tokens for testpypi and pypi repos).
+The [PYPI Token](https://pypi.org/help/#apitoken) is obtained from your pypi account, your account will need access permission to the cromshell project in pypi (you will have different tokens for testpypi and pypi repos).

    `python3 -m twine upload --username __token__ --password <PYPI_TOKEN> --repository <testpypi/pypi> dist/*`